Chris Pratt on Having Wife Katherine and Son Jack Visit Him on Set

 The perks of being a movie star!
 Chris Pratt may have had to work all the way in Iceland during production on his new film, The Tomorrow War, but at least he got to spend some time with his lovely wife, Katherine Schwarzenegger.

-"It was very nice being able to have her with me on this job, yeah.
+"It was very nice being able to have her with me on this job.
 It's really, really great," Pratt told ET's Rachel Smith during a visit to the Tomorrow War set.
 "She takes such good care of me."

-For Pratt, he feels lucky to have his lady love be able to fly out and share those experiences, because separation can be a difficult challenge to being a movie star
+For Pratt, he feels lucky to have his lady love be able to fly out and share those experiences, because separation can be a difficult challenge when you're a movie star

 "That's one of the very few downsides of having this sort of dreamy life and this career is just the distance away from home," Pratt explained.
 "You're on location a lot, and I'm very blessed with Katherine because she's an author, and so she can do her work on the road."

-As for Pratt's 8-year-old son Jack -- whom he shares with ex-wife Anna Faris -- being on set with his dad is "old hat" at this point.
+As for Pratt's 8-year-old son, Jack -- whom he shares with ex-wife Anna Faris -- being on set with his dad is an "old hat" at this point.

 "He's been to a ton of sets," Pratt said.
 "He's got it down.
-We hooked him up in the harness and had him flying around the set... he was fighting some aliens, shooting some lasers out of his hand, yeah, he has a good time on set."
+We hooked him up in the harness and had him flying around the set... he was fighting some aliens, shooting some lasers out of his hand.
+He has a good time on set."

 The actor added that he loves "being able to have them visit" when he's away for long stretches of time.